Bylaws of the Utah Jewish Genealogical Society

 ARTICLE XIV – AMENDMENTS

-- Once adopted, these Bylaws may be amended at any regular meeting by a two-thirds vote of members in good standing.
+- Once adopted, these Bylaws may be amended by a two-thirds vote of the votes cast by members in good standing in person or electronically.

-- Proposals shall be provided to the membership at least five days prior to the meeting at which the amendments will be decided.
+- Proposals shall be provided to the membership at least two weeks prior to the meeting at which the amendments will be decided.